tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ********************

-#### containsAssertion
+#### containsResponse

-- Name: bdqffdq:containsAssertion
+- Name: bdqffdq:containsResponse
-- Definition: Connects a bdqffdq:DataQualityReport with bdqffdq:Assertions that comprise that bdqffdq:DataQualityReport.
+- Definition: Connects a bdqffdq:DataQualityReport with bdqffdq:Responses that comprise that bdqffdq:DataQualityReport.

 ********************